pereszlenyi/linux-desktop/README.md

 ### Systemwide Changes

-* Your Ubuntu packages are updated to the latest version.
+* Your Ubuntu APT and snap packages are updated to the latest version.
-  In fact, you can use [`install.sh`](install.sh) later to update Ubuntu.
+  In fact, you can use `run_install_script` later to update Ubuntu.
 * A bunch of software are installed, such as [Firefox](https://www.mozilla.org/en-US/firefox/new/), [Google Chrome](https://www.google.com/chrome/), [Geany](https://www.geany.org/), [Meld](https://meldmerge.org/), etc.
-  * If you selected to install containerization technologies, then [Docker Engine](https://docs.docker.com/engine/install/ubuntu/), [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/), [Helm](https://helm.sh/), [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt) are also installed.
+  * If you select to install containerization technologies, then [Docker Engine](https://docs.docker.com/engine/install/ubuntu/), [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/), [Helm](https://helm.sh/), [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt) will also be installed.
+  * If you select that you want to develop in Java, then [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/), [Azul JDK](https://www.azul.com/downloads/), and the latest version of [Maven](https://maven.apache.org/) will also be installed.
 * The hostname is set in `/etc/wsl.conf` to show the Ubuntu release number.

 ### Changes for the User